grey-dev-0/laravel-scout-sphinx/README.md

 Sphinx Search Engine for Laravel Scout.
 Forked from https://github.com/hocnt84/laravel-scout-sphinx
 **Note:** Pagination did not work with the original repo.
 Maybe it's due a [Query Builder](https://github.com/FoolCode/SphinxQL-Query-Builder) issue.
-This is the only reaso we've created this fork.
+This is the only reason we've created this fork.

 ## Prerequisites